-The Critical Concepts Project
+The Critical Concepts

-Our process for identifying and articulating critical concepts involved eight phases, which are described in the report The Critical Concepts (Final Version: English Language Arts, Mathematics, and Science).
+Our process for identifying and articulating critical concepts in ELA, math, and science involved eight phases, which are described in the report The Critical Concepts (Final Version: English Language Arts, Mathematics, and Science).
 The descriptions of phases 1 through 5 explain how we identified measurement topics in the areas of ELA, mathematics, and science (these measurement topics are listed in appendices A, B, and C of the report).
 The descriptions of phases 6, 7, and 8 explain how we created proficiency scales, or learning progressions, for each of the measurement topics.
 This report also articulates guidelines that purchasers of the Critical Concepts proficiency scales can use to validate and customize the scales for their local standards and students.

 Read The Critical Concepts (Final Version: English Language Arts, Mathematics, and Science).

 Read The Critical Concepts - Alignment to Source Standards .

 Contact us for more information about using the Critical Concepts in your school or district.